openfoodfacts/openfoodfacts-server/docs/how-to-guides/use-gitpod.md

 Gitpod allows you to do the devs on an ephemeral environment.
 It is free for a maximum of 500 credits or 50 hours per months (https://www.gitpod.io/pricing).

-Gitpod provides a powerful ready-to-code developer environments in the cloud eliminating the friction of setting up local environments and IDEs with Perl, Docker and plugins, making it possible for even new contributors to OpenFoodFacts Server to get started in minutes instead of hours!
+Gitpod provides a robust ready-to-code developer environment in the cloud eliminating the friction of setting up local environments and IDEs with Perl, Docker and plugins, making it possible for even new contributors to OpenFoodFacts Server to get started in minutes instead of hours!